-1. We do not recommend COVID-19 vaccinations for children under 16 years of age as well as for pregnant and breastfeeding women as the vaccines have not yet been thoroughly tested for these groups.
-If there is the possibility that you are pregnant, talk to a doctor before being vaccinated.
-In exceptional cases, for example if a child or pregnant woman has a serious disease, a vaccination may be offered based on an individual, medical assessment.
+1. We do not recommend COVID-19 vaccinations for children under 12 years, as the vaccines have not yet been thoroughly tested for this group.
+In exceptional cases, for example if a child has a serious disease, a vaccination may be offered based on an individual, medical assessment.